-Accounting for Certain Loans or Debt Securities Acquired in a Transfer flows over the investor's initial investment in the loan.
+Accounting for Certain Loans or Debt Securities Acquired in a Transfer

+Acquired impaired loans are recorded at fair value with no valuation allowances in the initial accounting.
+Loans carried at fair value, mortgage loans held for sale, and loans to borrowers in good standing under revolving credit agreements are excluded from the scope of these requirements.
+The yield accreted is limited to the excess of the undiscounted expected cash flows over the investor's initial investment in the loan.
 The excess of the contractual cash flows over expected cash flows is not recognized as an adjustment of yield.
 Subsequent increases in cash flows expected to be collected are recognized prospectively through an adjustment of the loan's yield over its remaining life.
 Decreases in expected cash flows are recognized as impairments.